huggingface/transformers/README.md

 ## Introduction

-This repository contains an op-for-op PyTorch reimplementation of [Google's TensorFlow code for the BERT model](https://github.com/google-research/bert) that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
+This repository contains an op-for-op PyTorch reimplementation of [Google's TensorFlow repository for the BERT model](https://github.com/google-research/bert) that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.

-This implementation can load any pre-trained TensorFlow BERT checkpoint (in particular [Google's pre-trained models](https://github.com/google-research/bert)) and a conversion script is provided (see below).
+This implementation can load any pre-trained TensorFlow checkpoint for BERT (in particular [Google's pre-trained models](https://github.com/google-research/bert)) and a conversion script is provided (see below).

+The code to use, in addition, [the Multilingual and Chinese models](https://github.com/google-research/bert/blob/master/multilingual.md) will be added latter this week (it's actually just the tokenization code that needs to be updated).

-## Loading a TensorFlow checkpoint (e.g. Google's pre-trained models)
+## Loading a TensorFlow checkpoint (e.g. [Google's pre-trained models](https://github.com/google-research/bert#pre-trained-models))

-You can convert any TensorFlow checkpoint for BERT (in particular the pre-trained weights released by GoogleAI) in a PyTorch save file by using [`convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py).
+You can convert any TensorFlow checkpoint for BERT (in particular [the pre-trained models released by Google](https://github.com/google-research/bert#pre-trained-models)) in a PyTorch save file by using the [`convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py) script.

-This script takes as input a TensorFlow checkpoint (`bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and create a PyTorch model for this configuration, load the weights from the TensorFlow checpoint in the PyTorch model and save the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).
+This script takes as input a TensorFlow checkpoint (three files starting with `bert_model.ckpt`) and the associated configuration file (`bert_config.json`), and create a PyTorch model for this configuration, load the weights from the TensorFlow checpoint in the PyTorch model and save the resulting model in a standard PyTorch save file that can be imported using `torch.load()` (see examples in `extract_features.py`, `run_classifier.py` and `run_squad.py`).

+You only need to run this conversion script **once** to get a PyTorch model.
+You can then disregard the TensorFlow checkpoint (the three files starting with `bert_model.ckpt`) but be sure to keep the configuration file (`bert_config.json`) and the vocabulary file (`vocab.txt`) as these are needed for the PyTorch model too.

-To run this specific script you will need to have TensorFlow and PyTorch installed (`pip install tensorflow`).
+To run this specific conversion script you will need to have TensorFlow and PyTorch installed (`pip install tensorflow`).
+The rest of the repository only requires PyTorch.

-You can find Google's pre-trained models in [Google's TensorFlow repository for BERT](https://github.com/google-research/bert).

 Here is an example of the conversion process for a pre-trained `BERT-Base Uncased` model: